luisgallegosc/Tickets-laravel/README.md

-In this repository, we will find a CRUD about tickets using SQL and Larave
+In this repository, we will find a CRUD about tickets using SQL and Laravel pero iremos probando esto